mpotthoff/vscode-android-webview-debug/README.md

 * `device`: The serial of the device to use.
 It can be found using `adb devices`.
 * `application`: The package name of the application to connect to.
 For example `com.android.chrome`.
+* `connectTimeout`: The time the extension will wait for the webview to be ready in milliseconds.

 ## Extension Settings